-Log Book (this can be in the form of a visual art diary or an exercise book)
+- Log Book (this can be in the form of a visual art diary or an exercise book) - Students will be required to keep either an electronic of hardcopy of a logbook, creating a portfolio of practical and classwork completed

-Drama Elective Fees: \$10
+Drama Elective Fees: \$10 How Can Parents help?

-Encourage and support performance opportunities made available at Kingscliff High School Ensure student is making regular log-book entries that detail classroom experiences
+• Encourage and support practical performance opportunities made available at Kingscliff High School.
+Ensure student is making regular log-book entries that detail classroom experiences.
+Ensure that course fees are paid to cover project consumables such as masks, costumes and props.